Dazaiii1/my-scripts/README.md

-I will put here my small automation scripts :)
+I will put here my automation scripts for bug bounty :)